xebialabs-community/xl-chatops-integrations/lita-xl-deploy/README.md

 This is a handler for the [Lita](https://www.lita.io/) bot framework that connects to [XL Deploy](https://xebialabs.com/products/xl-deploy/).

 Using this handler, you can make XL Deploy an active part of your DevOps communication.
-Include XL Deploy in your chat room and collaborate with your team on planning, performing and troubleshooting deployments.
+Include XL Deploy in your chat room and collaborate with your team on planning, performing, and troubleshooting deployments.

 # Prerequisites